biorehab/informatics_club/src/posts/2025-03-27-simple-recursive-least-squares.md

     </div>
 </div>

 <p>That's all for now.
-But this is the first of many posts on the recurrsive least squares filters.</p>
+But this is the first of many posts on recurrsive least squares filters.</p>